-Plain-packet cigarettes delayed in AustraliaNovember 2nd, 2011 in Health /
+Plain-packet cigarettes delayed in AustraliaNovember 2, 2011 in Medicine & Health / Health

 Australia's world-first plan for plain packaging on cigarettes has been delayed, giving tobacco firms extra time to prepare, the government said Wednesday, with the first sales now due in December 2012.